isomerpages/moe-cjc/index.md

   - infopic:
       title: Inspire The Community
       subtitle: Our CJ Stories
-      description: We pursue knowledge with a sense of purpose and serve the needs of the college, community and society with heart.
+      description: We pursue knowledge with a sense of purpose, discern and serve the needs of the college and community  with heart.
 See CJCians’ servant leadership in action.
       button: Click for More!
       image: /images/inspireyourcommunity_infopic.jpg